darling26/mirandadftcc.github.io/index.md

 # Hello World
 # This is my webpage

-# Rainbow
+# Colors.

-# Red and orange.
+# Red and yellow.
 What color is that?
+# orange

 # Blue and red.
 What color is that?
+# purple

-# Green and blue.
+# Blue and yellow.
 What color is that?
+# green